 Students who transfer from one University of Wisconsin-Platteville program to another may be granted the option to have their academic record adjusted.
 Students wishing to file academic clemency must do so within one semester of the change of major.
 For specific instructions, students are requested to contact the Office of the Registrar.

-The period from September 1 to August 31 beginning with the fall semester (September to December), spring semester (January to May) and summer (May to August) in which classes are in session.
+The period from September 1 to August 31 beginning with the fall semester (September to December), spring semester (January to May), and summer session (May to August) in which classes are in session.

 The process of providing a student with the most complete, current information related to university academics.